lmmhhxx/Multispectral-Fundus-Reconstruction/Multispectral Fundus Reconstruction/README.md

 # Multispectral Fundus Reconstruction

 This repository provides an implementation of multispectral fundus image reconstruction using a pretrained MST++ (Multi-Stage Spectral-wise Transformer) model.
-The model is designed to efficiently reconstruct high-spectral-resolution data from standard RGB fundus images, particularly suitable for medical imaging applications where non-invasive spectral acquisition is required.
+Instead of relying on standard RGB fundus images, the model takes three representative spectral-band images as input and efficiently reconstructs high-spectral-resolution fundus data.
+This approach is particularly suitable for medical imaging applications where non-invasive spectral acquisition is required.

 ##  Model Description